JasonFantl/JasonFantl.github.io/_posts/2024-11-19-Decentralized-Dynamic-Cluster-Size-Estimation.md

 ![sum over a tree](one_round_sum.gif){: .center w="400" }

 But we want to run this counting protocol every round (so it can adapt to changes in swarm size), so we will have each node send $1$ every round.
 This requires that every node add any incoming values to their current value, and reset the accumulated value to $1$ after each round.
-That would look like the following, where we also print the final estimated sum at the leader.
+That would look like the following, where we update the estimated sum (printed under the leader) at the end of every round.

 ![continuous summing over a tree](many_rounds_sum.gif){: .center w="400" }

 > This can easily be used for summing more than just the swarm size, such as summing sensor data (or most generally reducing any commutative semigroup).
-You could also combine values, such as calculating an average by sending both the node counts and the sensor data, then the leader divides the sum of the sensor data by the sum of the node counts.
+You could also send both the node counts and the sensor data st the same time, then divide the sums at the leader to calculate averages.
 {: .prompt-tip }

-The reason it takes a few rounds to reach the correct cluster size is that it takes $N$ rounds for a message to reach the leader from $N$ hops away.
-So the initial estimate is $1$ since the leader hasn't heard from all its closest nodes, and then the estimate is $4$ in the next round since the leader has heard from the three $1$-hop nodes nodes, and so on until all the nodes are participating in the sum.
+The reason it takes a few rounds to reach the correct estimate is that it takes $N$ rounds for a message to reach the leader from $N$ hops away.
+So the initial estimate is $1$ since the leader hasn't heard from any other nodes.
+After the first communication round the messages from the three $1$-hop nodes reach the leader and the estimate increases to $4$.
+After the second communication round the messages from the one $2$-hop node reaches the leader, and now the estimate is correct.
+Similarly, if the $2$-hop node leaves the swarm, it will take $2$ communication rounds for the estimate at the leader to decreases by $1$.

 Let's run this in the dynamic setting, but speed up the rate at which the keep-alive signal is sent, which should compensate for the $N$ hops delay from far-away nodes.
 We will also plot the estimated swarm size (the thin lines) against the true swarm size (thick lines) to see how accurate this is.
 And we can use our size estimation in the cluster merges now!